RaynaRaven/focusSphere-final-project/README.md

 - **User Interface**
   - User-friendly interface with clear, accessible buttons and dialogs.
-  - Task list view with options to edit or delete tasks directly from the list.
+  - Task list view with options to edit or delete tasks within the task activity.

 ## Upcoming Features